SSWConsulting/SSW.Rules.Content/rules/customization-do-you-enable-your-contacts-to-have-more-than-the-default-3-email-addresses-and-phone-numbers/rule.md

 * Make some form changes to move to a new tab
 * Make a CRM frame (to add in a subform)
 * Add some entities
-* Add some form java script to hide the core Contact Details? tab when a user is<br>            entering a new contact
+* Add some form java script to hide the core Contact Details? tab when a user is entering a new contact